Diversity Hiring and Recruitment Programs

 - What commitment is the department, college/school, or division seeking;

 The hiring unit should provide a copy of the current curriculum vita or resume of the prospective employee with the written request.

-Upon approval of a specific Diversity Hiring request, the Provost/Vice President will work closely with the Office for Institutional Equity and Compliance to assure that the procedures for "special circumstances" hires are followed.
+Upon approval of a specific Diversity Hiring request, the Provost/Vice President will work closely with the Office for Institutional Equity and Compliance to assure that appropriate procedures are followed.

 In addition to the Diversity Hiring Program, hiring units are encouraged and expected to engage in rigorous diversity efforts during the course of a standard search.
-Specific measures that should be employed as part of the Diversity Recruitment Program include, but are not limited to:
+Specific measures that should be employed include, but are not limited to:

-To monitor and evaluate the efficacy of the Diversity Hiring Program and the Diversity Recruitment Program, the Equal Opportunity Officer will compile an annual report documenting all program requests and the disposition of each request.
+To monitor and evaluate the efficacy of the Diversity Hiring Program, the Equal Opportunity Officer will compile an annual report documenting all diversity hires under the Diversity Hiring Program.
 This report will be submitted to the President annually, who will present it to the Board.
-The Diversity Hiring Program and the Diversity Recruitment Program will each be in place for three years and will be reviewed in their third year by the President to determine whether they have achieved their objectives before being renewed.